The Swedish Agency for Digital Government (DIGG, www.digg.se)

 is not technology-neutral.

-- Ceases its claims that PDF-based e-invoicing
+- Ceases its baseless claims that PDF-based e-invoicing

 does not comply the requirements according to